-- The major development activity was in the Ontology management package. - The OWL files which consist the Collaborative Manufacturing Services Ontology were stored in memory as OntModel using Jena API - The OntModel stored in a permanent store.
+- Eclipse was selected as the IDE for building the semantic framework - It was created as Maven project in order to configure effortlessly package project's dependencies such as Jena library, Jersey library etc. - The first development activity was the handling of the OWL files which have been created at Protégé tool.
+The OWL files which consist the Collaborative Manufacturing Services Ontology were stored in memory as OntModel using Jena API functionalities - The next step was the creation of the Ontology Store.
+The OntModel stored in a permanent store.
 Two cases were examined based on Jena API.
 The first was the usage of SDB store which is a SQL database store.
 The second was the usage of TDB component for storing.
 The second approach was selected.
 As native triple store the TDB is faster, more scalable and better supported than SDB store.
 The SDB store is backed by SQL, so queries from SPARQL have to "turn" into SQL queries.
-This adds complexity and it is not as efficient as a native triple store. - All the queries are applied in the Model which is stored in the tuple space.
-Every creation or deletion of individuals takes place at this Model.
-This means that the original OWL files are not modified. - A first set of SPARQL queries was created.
-All the queries are located in a common directory as .sparql files and they were not created as Strings inside the source code in order to be easier to modify and extend them.
-The next table describes a very simple SPARQL query example which returns all the companies of the Marketplace - A first set of web services/interfaces was created.
-Every service as soon as it receives a request, calls the Ontology manager to handle the request.
-The Ontology manager makes the connection with the permanent store and applies a SPARQL query based on request.
-Then the query's result is send back to web services to handle the response. - During the development process, the necessary functionalities for JSON messages handling and other activities such as files' reading and writing were created in the corresponding classes.
+This adds complexity and it is not as efficient as a native triple store.
+The benefits of using a permanent triple store are that all the queries are applied in the Model which is stored in the tuple space.
+Therefore, every creation or deletion of individuals takes place at this Model.
+This means that the original OWL files are not modified. - A set of SPARQL queries was created based on terms of Collaborative Manufacturing Ontology and Language.
+All the queries are located in a common directory as .sparql files and they were not created as Strings inside the source code in order to be easier to modify and extend them. - The necessary functionalities for the Querying Engine has been designed in order to be able to map JSON messages from the Agents to SPARQL queries.
+Then, the SPARQL API form Jena was used in order to enable the querying of the Ontology Store. - Last, web services/interfaces were created.
+Every service as soon as it receives a request, calls the Ontology Querying Engine to handle the request.
+The engine maps the services input to SPAQL queries.
+Then, it is connected to the permanent store and applies the SPARQL queries.
+Then the queries' result is send back to web services to handle the response.